I am not a fanboy.

 There’s no better evidence of this than when there is gravity attached to a situation.
-Musk demonstrate through his behaviour and performance that not only does he fails to grasp how big the situation is, he monumentally misreads it, fucks up and then avoids any consequences.
+Musk demonstrates through his behaviour and performance that not only does he fails to grasp how big the situation is, he monumentally misreads it, fucks up and then avoids any consequences.

 The latest example – Cybertruck.

 At a point in time where weening the world off of internal combustion engines would be a really great idea, Musk decided Cybertruck was the vehicle to do that.
 Instead of providing a viable alternative to the biggest and worst polluting vehicles on the planet, the ones that outsell all other vehicles in North America by something like 3:1, he pulls out a childish prank.
-He lets his tech bro personality leach out and ruin one of the biggest business opportunities Tesla will ever have.
+He lets his tech bro personality leach out and ruins one of the biggest business opportunities Tesla will ever have.
 His quest to be one of the cool kids belies his billionaire status and the associated resources to actually get stuff done.
 Every one of his ventures is a different way to be cool.

 Elon, or “melon” as my autocorrect likes to suggest, is an arsehole.

 An electric pickup that was closer to the norm could have cleaned up in sales and revolutionised that vehicle sector.
 But no, he produces this childish retro-fantasy machine that appeals to him and his quest for cool, rather than addressing the actual market in front of him.
-And the fact that this thing got to launched shows the kind of boss he is.
-As a “special edition” Cybertruck could have been a great seller, but as the basis of an entire lineup?
+And the fact that this thing got launched shows the kind of boss he is.
+As a “special edition” Cybertruck could have been a great seller but as the basis of an entire lineup?
 How stupid is that decision?
-How stupid was the concept of bullet proof glass, let alone its failure on stage?
+How stupid was the concept of bulletproof glass, let alone its failure on stage?
 Again, it’s this hyper masculine-bro personality at its finest.
 The fact that no one pulled him up and put a stop to this “hey, how cool would it be if the windows were bulletproof yeah?
-You could survive drive-bye and shit in this thing!
+You could survive drive-by and shit in this thing!
 Hahaha!” moment is beyond me.

-Elon’s total disregard for human labour (read up on working at Tesla factory) is probably why the demo failed.
+Elon’s total disregard for human labour (read up on working at the Tesla factory) is probably why the demo failed.
 In the absolute rush to get the truck on stage for the event someone probably had to make a decision to replace the window.
 Maybe the bulletproof stuff didn’t look exactly as Elon wanted it or didn’t look as hot on Instagram or it wasn’t the right shade of tinted glass, he probably berated some poor sap so they switched it out.
 They probably told him too – don’t do the test on this one it has the other glass, but they weren’t important enough to listen to and so we get the coverup punchline – “we’ll fix it in post”.

-At every possible point Elon makes a dick of himself.
+At every possible point, Elon makes a dick of himself.
 And then he bumps that up to arsehole level when the situation has extra gravity and importance.

 Trolling through his tweets is an experience.
-If you wanted to ever see the ravings of a cashed up man-child, then this is the account for you!
-It’s a pure snap-shot of “bro culture”, in other words a perfect reflection of the man himself.
+If you wanted to ever see the ravings of a cashed-up man-child, then this is the account for you!
+It’s a pure snap-shot of “bro culture”, in other words, a perfect reflection of the man himself.

 But that’s just being an arsehole.